Cookies on the Healthspan site

 A 2017 study found that drinking just 300ml of water (roughly just over half a small standard bottle) can boost attention span by nearly a quarter.

-Your joints are surrounded by cartilage (made up of around 80% water) which helps create the sponginess needed to cushion them and stop them grating and rubbing.
-If your joints’ feel stiff and achy this could potentially be a sign you are not drinking enough water.
+Your joints are surrounded by cartilage (made up of around 80% water), which helps create the sponginess needed to cushion them and stop them grating and rubbing.
+If your joints feel stiff and achy, this could potentially be a sign that you are not drinking enough water.

 Water is needed to keep your energy levels topped up.
-So, if you are feeling tired or dehydrated, make sure you monitor your water intake, so you can keep up your energy levels.
+So, if you are feeling tired or dehydrated, make sure you monitor your water intake to keep up your energy levels.

-Without water your muscles can’t contract effectively, they become more prone to cramping and might struggle to repair themselves when you have finished the race.
+Without water, your muscles can't contract effectively, become more prone to cramping, and might struggle to repair themselves when you have finished the race.
 Keep a measured sports bottle handy to monitor your fluid levels.